 We are testing both prophylactic and curative measures for PD that will ultimately contribute to a sustainable PD management strategy.
-Practically, we envision that the biocontrol organisms could be applied into grapevine cuttings at the nursery level through vacuum infiltration of fungal propagules into the xylem tissue, or as a drench/foliar treatment on grapevines thereby providing enhanced protection against PD.
-We are currently testing these strategies in greenhouse trials and we have seen some promising results with one fungus specifically.
+Practically, we envision that the biocontrol organisms could be applied into grapevine cuttings at the nursery level through vacuum infiltration of fungal propagules into the xylem tissue, thereby, providing enhanced protection against PD.
+We are currently testing this strategy in greenhouse trials and we have seen some promising results.
 As a curative strategy, we are evaluating the use of anti-Xf fungal natural products to provide a solution to growers that have vineyards already infected with PD.
-We have already discovered two active anti-Xf compound and we are currently improving water-solubility of those compounds so they can become systemic in planta and be active in the xylem where the bacteria resides.
-We are also characterizing additional active natural anti-Xf compounds and evaluate their efficacy in greenhouse experiments with PD-infected grapevines.
+We have already discovered two active anti-Xf compound and we are currently improving water-solubility of those compounds so they can become systemic in planta and be active in the xylem where the bacteria resisdes.
+We are also looking at additional active natural anti-Xf compounds and evaluate their efficacy in greenhouse experiments with PD-infected grapevines.
 Once we demonstrate these compounds mitigate PD in the greenhouse, we will test their efficacy in natural vineyard settings in the future.